NOtwhitelol/Ladder_RAG_System/docs/Ladder_RAG_document.md

   * Educational purposes: Offers an interactive way for students and instructors to learn and teach deep learning concepts.

 **NOM: A Python-Based Neural Network Library**
-NOM is a Python library built on top of TensorFlow, designed to streamline neural network development by providing a simplified, easy-to-read API.
+NOM (Neural Object Model) is a Python library built on top of TensorFlow, designed to streamline neural network development by providing a simplified, easy-to-read API.
 Unlike raw TensorFlow, which requires extensive coding knowledge and complex configurations, NOM abstracts many low-level details, allowing users to focus on model design and experimentation.
 Key features of NOM include:

   * Configuration-Based Modeling: Users can define models using structured configurations instead of writing extensive code.